-In the wake of the latest National Climate Assessment and UN report on the projected serious consequences of unchecked climate change, interfaith leaders from the greater Boston area are working with Communities Responding to Extreme Weather (CREW) to host an interfaith summit on vulnerability and climate change on the afternoon of March 10th, 2019.
+In the wake of the latest National Climate Assessment and UN report on the projected serious consequences of unchecked climate change, interfaith leaders from the greater Boston area worked with Communities Responding to Extreme Weather (CREW) to host an interfaith summit on vulnerability and climate change on the afternoon of March 10th, 2019.

 The summit agenda and biographies for each speaker can be found below.

 For a full recorded video of the summit click here.

 Interested in hosting a similar event in your area?

 Want to learn how your congregation can help the community prepare for climate impacts?

 - Welcome Address: Boston City Councilor Michelle Wu

 - Opening prayer: Rev. Margaret Bullitt-Jonas (Episcopal Diocese of Western MA & MA Conference, United Church of Christ)

 2:20-2:40 Presentation on Current and Projected Climate Impacts